Gromit-Ryan/README-Generator/README.md

 7. [Questions](#questions)

 # Description
-testing the readme generator
+A README generator that will generate high quality README files for our projects

 # Installation
-in integrated terminal run npm i
+In integrated terminal run npm i

 # Usage Information
-Used to generate a read me with different kinds of instructions
+N/A

 # Contribution
 N/A